AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **In Light mode**, the font size appears smaller than in dark mode for all UI elements (e.g., header bar, patient cards, visit list).
+This is a UI rendering inconsistency and may cause layout overflow or misalignment in some components.
+The team is aware and working on a fix.

 --------------------------------------------------------------------------------------------------------------------